Australian Shepherd Lovers.com

 There is also a wide range of possible combinations.
 These conditions can affect one or both eyes and more than one condition can be present in the same eye.
 So you could have one eye almost of normal size with an irregular pupil while the other eye is smaller with a starburst and eccentric pupil.

-I'll spare you the graphic and heartbreaking pictures here, but if you would like to have a look you can find photos of microopthalmia, anopthalmia, hypoplasia, starburst pupil, irregular pupil and eccentric pupil here and here.
+I'll spare you the graphic and heartbreaking pictures here, but if you would like to have a look you can find photos of microopthalmia, anopthalmia, hypoplasia, starburst pupil, irregular pupil and eccentric pupil on The White Aussies website here.

 Impact on visual acuity is similarly varied ranging from mild impairment to total blindness.
-As with dogs with hearing impairment/loss always use common sense when approaching so as not to startle them.
-You must excerise reasonable caution to aviod getting bitten.
+As with dogs with hearing impairment/loss always use common sense when approaching so as not to startle them—as you would with any dog.

 Are Pattern Whites the Same as Homozygous Merles?